carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 > In addition, compose one map composition showing the change only.
 Compile your maps and answers to the embedded questions into a single PDF file and upload to Canvas (with Part 3) by due date.

-## Part 3 | Terrain and Flow Mapping: Jordan River Valley
+## Terrain and Flow Mapping: Jordan River Valley

 Another important application of remote sensing is the production of digital elevation models (DEMs).
 DEM is a representation of a surface created from terrain’s elevation data.
 For this exercise we will be using ASTER imagery, which is a global database of DEM data.

 Any territory, regardless of its ground cover, vegetation, or man-made features, has characteristics and affordances that can be observed solely with DEM data.
 We will use DEM data to create terrain composites and expand on this further by conducting hydrologic calculations on the surface model such as flow directions and flow accumulations.

-### Setting Up
+### Setup

 Copy “AnalyzingData2_Part3.mpk” from the shared drive to “01_Project Files” and open map package.
 Your file should contain a natural color composite from September 2016, and a DEM raster (also known as the heightmap) covering the Sea of Galilee, Jordan River Valley, and the Dead Sea.

 “Jordan_DEM” layer is a mosaic of 2 tiles downloaded from EarthExplorer.
 Information about ASTER Global Digital Elevation Model can be accessed here.

-IMPORTANT:
-Before you work with a DEM, it should be projected so that your calculations will be as accurate as possible.
+IMPORTANT: Before you work with a DEM, it should be projected so that your calculations will be as accurate as possible.
 It is critical to assign and use consistent coordinate system for all the datasets throughout this exercise.
 Both Landsat and DEM data in this package have already been assigned a projected coordinate system corresponding to its location - WGS_1984_UTM_Zone_36N.
 However, when you download data directly from Earth Explorer, you will notice that it comes “unprojected,” but with a defined WGS84 datum.

 To project an unprojected DEM raster, search for “Project Raster” in the search box.
 Open the tool’s dialogue box.
 Fill in the form with DEM as the input raster, name the output raster dataset, and for the output coordinate system, select the desired system by navigating through the Projected Coordinate System folder.
 Click “OK.”

 Also, you will sometimes need to “stitch together” two or more DEM raster tiles (or even Landsat tiles) for your analysis.
 To merge multiple raster datasets together, search for “Mosaic to New Raster” tool in the search box.
 The input raster datasets are all the raster datasets you would like to mosaic together.
 You must set the pixel type and number of bands to match your existing inputs.
 To find out the bit depth and number of bands of your input rasters, right-click on the layer name in the ToC, and choose “Properties.”
 Then click on the Source tab and scroll down to find all the relevant raster dataset information.

-### Getting Started

 Navigate to menu item “File > Page and Print Setup...”
 Create a landscape layout at size 11x17” (tabloid).
 Navigate to “View/Layout View” and create a full-bleed viewport that completely covers the page.
 Set the scale to somewhere between 1:200,000 and 1:250,000.
 Pan to a portion of the map that has a good height distribution.
 When satisfied with the view, navigate to “Bookmarks/Create Bookmark...” and save the view.

 Next, we will crop all data exports to the size of the page.
 Navigate to “Geoprocessing/Environments... and under “Output Coordinates”, set the Output Coordinate System to “Same as Display.”
 Under Processing Extent, set the Extent to “Same as Display.”

 ### Terrain Composite

-CREATE CONTOURS:
+#### Create Contours

 Contours are lines on a map that connect points of equal elevation based on a vertical datum, usually sea level.
 To create contour lines in our current scene, navigate to “ArcToolbox > Spatial Analyst Tools > Surface > Contour.”

 ![](../../assets/03_070.jpg)

 Set Input Raster to “Jordan_DEM_utm36n.tif. ” Set Output to “02_MyShapes/Jordan_cnt100. shp,” and set Contour Interval to 100.
 Click “OK.”

-NOTE:
-You can access the “Environments...” form directly from Contour dialoge box and set the Processing Extent to “Same as Display.”
+NOTE: You can access the “Environments...” form directly from Contour dialoge box and set the Processing Extent to “Same as Display.”

 Consider changing symbology, e.g: choose “Quantities/Graduated Colors”, and set the value field to “CONTOUR.”
 Click “Classify” and choose “Equal Interval.”
 Choose the number of classes and a color ramp that satisfies you.

 ![](../../assets/03_072.jpg)

-#### CREATE HILLSHADE
+#### Create Hillshade

 ![](../../assets/03_074.jpg)

 Hillshade tool creates a shaded relief from a surface raster by considering the illumination source angle and shadows.
 By default, shadow and light are shades of gray associated with integers from 0 to 255 (increasing from black to white).
 Hillshading simulates the effect of the sun’s rays over the terrain and is one of the most popular techniques of cartographic relief depiction.

 Navigate to “ArcToolbox > Spatial Analyst Tools > Surface > Hillshade.”
 Set Input Raster to “Jordan_ DEM_utm36n.tif” and Output to “03_MyRasters/ Jordan_hillshd.tif.”
 Click “OK.”

 ![](../../assets/03_076.jpg)

-#### RASTER OUTPUTS
+#### Raster Outputs

 Turn off all layers except the DEM.
 Navigate to “File/Export Map...”
 Save as TIFF at 150 DPI, into your “04_Outputs” folder.
 Name the file “DEM_gradient.tif.”
 Next, open symbology tab of the DEM layer and choose another (non-grayscale) color ramp.
 Export as “DEM_color.tif.”
 Turn off all layers except the contours.
 Navigate to “File/Export Map...”
 Save as TIFF at 150 DPI, into your “04_Outputs” folder.
 Name the file “Contours100.tif.”